MellevdB/photoacoustic-image-quality-assessment/README.md

 [MIT License](LICENSE)

 ## Contact
-For any questions or collaboration inquiries, contact me at melle.vanderbrugge@student.uva.nl.
+For any questions or collaboration inquiries, contact me at melle.vanderbrugge@student.uva.nl